qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

    * And depending on the WFS version:

      * Force to :guilabel:`Ignore axis orientation (WFS 1.1/WFS 2.0)`
-     * :guilabel:`Enable feature paging` and specify the maximum of features to retrieve with :guilabel:`Page size`.
+     * :guilabel:`Enable feature paging` and specify the maximum number of features to retrieve with :guilabel:`Page size`.
 If no limit is defined, then the server default is applied.